-Register that credential in SQL Analytics.
+Register that credential in Databricks SQL.

 For details on both steps, see Configure an instance profile.

-Databricks SQL Analytics administrators and object owners use SQL statements to define access to datasets.
+Databricks SQL administrators and object owners use SQL statements to define access to datasets.
 This requires all datasets to be registered as tables in the metastore.
 You can skip this step if you have already created tables in your metastore.
 However, if the tables were defined using the Hive syntax, you must recreate them.

 Start a SQL endpoint.